Key Points

 For additional context, it is worth noting that mortgage rates in the United States have experienced even greater fluctuations over the past 50 years.
 In the early 1980s, rates reached historic highs, exceeding 18.00%.
 Subsequently, rates declined steadily until the early 2000s, when they hovered around 6.00%.
 The financial crisis of 2008 triggered another spike in rates, followed by a gradual decline until the present day.

 Numerous factors influence mortgage rates in Pennsylvania and nationwide.
-Some of these are what’s called macroeconomic, while others are microeconomic — and entirely within the homebuyer’s control.
+Some of these factors are macroeconomic, while others are microeconomic — and may be entirely within the homebuyer’s control.

-Macroeconomic, or Big Picture, factors include the federal funds rate, inflation, and the unemployment rate.
-Microeconomic, or individual, factors can encompass your credit score, down payment amount, income and assets, and mortgage type.
+Macroeconomic, or big-picture, factors include the federal funds rate, inflation, and the unemployment rate.
+Microeconomic, or individual, factors can include your credit score, down payment amount, income and assets, and mortgage loan type.

 Getting familiar with these influences can empower homebuyers to make informed decisions and position themselves for the best possible mortgage rate.